Frequently Asked Questions and Answers

 - School program administrators, to the extent they do not provide direct instruction or conduct professional development activities to meet the specific student needs consistent with Title I purposes.

-Similarly, allowable expenditures for operating expenses and equipment when the purposes meet the specific needs of eligible Title I students may include, but are not limited to:
+Similarly, allowable expenditures at the district office for operating expenses and equipment when the purposes support the program for eligible Title I students may include, but are not limited to:

-- Staff development activities to meet specific student academic needs.
+- Staff development activities not related to specific student; academic needs

 A. A centralized service is an activity funded by a school allocation but administered by the local educational agency central office.
 Even though the services may be directed by the LEA and possibly housed at the central office, the services are provided directly to students at the school site and thus would be charged to the 85 percent.
 Examples of centralized services that would be within the 85 direct services limitation include:

 - Teacher professional development activities for multiple schools;

 - Shared costs of staff members (i.e., nurses, instructional aides, or content coaches) who provide services to multiple schools.

 Centralized services must be itemized as proposed expenditures in the SPSA and approved by the School Site Council (SSC) and local school board.